zenfish/muzak/README.md

 ### intervalz

-``intervals.py`` - somewhat similar to the pitch shifter above, this takes a set of pairs made up of notes and intervals.
+``intervals.py`` - in some sense similar to the pitch shifter above, this takes a *set of pairs* made up of notes and intervals, and outputs whatever the results are, one per line.
 The notes are upper/lower case A-G (plus sharps/flats), and the intervals can either be the number of half steps or the shortcuts listed below (if you give the program a ``-h`` or ``--help`` argument it'll dump all this out -

 ```
     Half Steps   Interval Name                                  Shortcut